pierre-rouleau/usrhome/readme.rst

-For comparison, here's the same inside shells started from within a terminal based instance of Emacs with two shells, one running inside a shell-mode buffer and another inside a term-mode buffer:
+For comparison, here's the same inside shells started from within a terminal based instance of Emacs with two shells, one running inside a shell-mode buffer and another inside a term-mode buffer.
+Notice that the Z Shell started inside Emacs are sub-shells and therefore only execute the corresponding Z Shell configuration files for that.

 .. figure:: res/zsh-tracing-startup-term-emacs.png